arts-walthamstow/arts-walthamstow.github.io/_posts/2014-12-07-soundscaping.md

 ---
 A workshop to collaboratively collect sound recordings from the local acoustic ecology.

-Participants are encouraged to bring audio recording equimpent and outdoor clothing.
-Facilitated Alexandra Albert, Olivier Rodriguez and Andi Studer.
+Participants are encouraged to bring audio recording equipment and outdoor clothing.
+Facilitated by Alexandra Albert, Olivier Rodriguez and Andi Studer.